 JOHNSON CITY, Tenn.
 (Dec.
-21, 2017) – In an effort to introduce its newcomers, the ETSU track and field team has created “ETSU Track and Field Thursdays” to feature 21 student-athletes new to the program, beginning this week.
+20, 2018) – In an effort to introduce its newcomers, the ETSU track and field team will continue its “ETSU Track and Field Thursdays” series for the second year in a row to introduce 25 new members to the program — beginning this week.

 “We are excited about our newcomer and freshmen class and what they will bring to the team as we move forward,” said ETSU head coach George Watts.
 “We filled several needs and have high expectations for this class.
-‘Track and Field Thursdays’ will be a fun way to introduce the athletes and highlight the team in general.
-This particular highlighted group includes athletes from Knoxville, Morristown, the Tri-Cities and Clyde, N.C.”
+Our ‘Track and Field Thursdays’ will be a fun way to introduce the athletes and highlight the team in general.

 Meet the Athletes:

 Addison Aguilar – R-Fr. – Distance – Clovis, Calif.
 (Tusculum)

 Aguilar joined the program last season, but will enter her first official year of competition donning the Blue and Gold in 2019.
 Aguilar transferred from nearby Tusculum University, where she ran cross country for one season.
 The Clovis, Calif. native ran at Clovis North High School before joining the Pioneers and won the 2014-15 Cross Country Best Newcomer Award and 2015-16 Most Improved Cross Country Award.
 Aguilar also contributed to back-to-back league championships in 2013 and 2014 while at Clovis North.

 Coach’s Comments: “Addison has been a nice addition to our program and has a chance to be a major contributor in cross country.
 Hopefully, she will gain experience and confidence during this year’s indoor and outdoor seasons and carry over into the next year.”